FILM AND TV

 Stars Anne Reid (Celia), Sarah Lancashire (Caroline) and Nicola Walker (Gillian) were amongst the cast who arrived with film crew for a week.
 The plot saw Caroline and Kate spending a romantic weekend away at the hotel and ultimately choosing it as the wedding venue for Alan and Celia.
 Filming took place in the restaurant, hall and gardens.
 Chef was required to produce a selection of dishes for the characters to tuck into on screen and our wedding brochures were used when they discussed wedding plans.

-Guests can book a Last Tango in Halifax overnight break at Holdsworth House to follow in the footsteps of the stars.
+Guests can book an overnight break at Holdsworth House to follow in the footsteps of the stars.

 ANNE LISTER - "GENTLEMAN JACK"

-In 2019 a new BBC/HBO production, written and directed by Sally Wainwright, will air about prolific diarist Anne Lister, who lived at nearby Shibden Hall in Halifax.
+The BBC/HBO production Gentleman Jack, written and directed by Sally Wainwright, is about prolific diarist Anne Lister, who lived at nearby Shibden Hall in Halifax.

 Anne Lister was born in 1791 and was a landowner, traveller, industrialist and student.
 Lister has become posthumously famous for her diaries, which ran to more than 6600 pages and detailed almost every moment of her life.

-As a lesbian living in a prejudiced era, Lister kept her sexuality a secret from society at large but wrote prolifically about her love life, in secret code, in her diaries, which have been painstakingly transcribed by Halifax biographer Helena Whitbread.
-Lister eventually defied convention by living with her female lover.
+As a lesbian living in a prejudiced era, Lister kept her sexuality a secret from society but wrote prolifically about her love life, in secret code, in her diaries, which have been painstakingly transcribed by Halifax biographer Helena Whitbread.
+Lister eventually defied convention by living with her female lover, Ann Walker.

 The TV production, entitled "Gentleman Jack", is so named because this was how people of the time referred unkindly to Lister.
-The primetime drama will run to eight parts and stars Suranne Jones, with much filming taking place at Shibden Hall itself.
+The series stars Suranne Jones, with much filming taking place at Shibden Hall itself.

 Shibden Hall, Lister's ancestral home, is around three miles from Holdsworth House.
 It is set in around 90 acres of stunning parkland that forms Shibden Park, which was landscaped under the direction of Anne Lister.
 Visitors can enjoy the cafe, miniature railway, boating lake, pitch and putt course as well as trails, play area, orienteering course and woodland.
 The Hall itself has been preserved by Calderdale Council and is a museum for a highly recommended visit during your stay at Holdsworth House.

 Ackley Bridge is a grip-tight- to-your-seats drama about a school, it's teachers and the multi-ethnic, multi-faith community it serves.
-The Channel 4 show, now into its second series, is filmed across the road from Holdsworth House at the former St Catherine's school, which was also used to film the CBBC programme Hank Zipzer, starring Henry Winkler.
+The Channel 4 show is filmed across the road from Holdsworth House at the former St Catherine's school, which was also used to film the CBBC programme Hank Zipzer, starring Henry Winkler.

 As well as some of the stars being a familiar sight around the hotel, elements of Ackley Bridge have even been filmed at the hotel, when the script has called for a bar or restaurant setting.